lud/lud.github.io/_posts/2013-12-06-a-shopping-list-with-d3js.md

 ---
-title: "Make a shoplist app with D3"
+title: "Make a shopping list app with D3"
 layout: default
 lang: en
 ---

-# A shoplist with D3
+# A shopping list with D3

 D3js is a fantastic tool to work with graphics in javascript.
 But here I want to show that it's also excellent to do whatever you want as